usnistgov/pyproject2conda/CONTRIBUTING.md

 constraints from `requirements/lock/uvx-tools.txt`.
 This will run the tool with with the proper version.
 Note that if the tool is already installed with the proper version, [uvx] will use it.
-This prevents having to install a bunch of tooling in the "dev" environment, and also avoid creating a bunch of through away [nox] environments.
+This prevents having to install a bunch of tooling in the "dev" environment, and also avoid creating a bunch of throw away [nox] environments.

 ## Package version